Navigating Motherhood’s Puzzle

 Then, some new puzzle pieces came along.
 My toddler started getting sick, and the CBC Test showed nothing amiss.
 Her new immune system was introduced to daycare just as pandemic restrictions lifted and a backlog of illnesses recirculated.
 We tried to take turns staying home with her, but my husband needed to be more flexible.

 So my daughter got sick, and I missed work.
 Then I got sick, and I missed work.
-Then she got sick again with something new.
+Then she got sick again with something new, and we made a CBC blood full home test, and everything was ok.

 I asked to work part-time, but the answer was no. So much of my motherhood puzzle involved the crib.